firebase/firebase-js-sdk/common/api-review/firestore-lite-pipelines.api.md

     where(condition: FilterCondition & Constant): Pipeline<AppModelType>;
 }

+// Warning: (ae-forgotten-export) The symbol "Firestore" needs to be exported by the entry point pipelines.d.ts
 // Warning: (ae-incompatible-release-tags) The symbol "pipeline" is marked as @public, but its signature references "PipelineSource" which is marked as @beta
 //
 // @public
 export function pipeline(firestore: Firestore): PipelineSource;

+// Warning: (ae-forgotten-export) The symbol "Query" needs to be exported by the entry point pipelines.d.ts
+//
 // @public
 export function pipeline(query: Query): Pipeline;